How automation can help tech startups hire better

 Automation and valuing human effort

 The consequence of having higher inbound demand is that a higher number of candidates will be in the application flow for a given opening, typically requiring more effort to vet them.
 With appropriate automation, however, increased application flow can be handled without requiring more effort on the part of HR staff.

 The great opportunity presented by automation is the ability to relieve humans of those tasks that they don’t perform efficiently.
 In the case of redesigning our hiring process, this means filtering tech candidates more effectively at the top of the funnel.
 This enables us to have a large amount of inbound demand that is being effectively filtered from the very start.

 Automation in this sense is not intended to replace human effort, but to complement it.
 With ample inbound activity being generated by human interaction and community building, we want to handle the inbound traffic as effectively as possible without any increased demand on human time.
 In reality, we can do one better.
 Automation allows us to handle increased inbound flow while decreasing the human involvement required.

 The first and biggest step in filtering is to start at the top of the funnel.
 The goal is to design a filter that is extremely low-friction for the technical people you’re recruiting, but also a relevant and telling basic evaluation of technical competency.
 The best way I’ve found to accomplish this is by only accepting applications from candidates who apply via API.
-By design, this method cuts out a lot of noise typically present in a tech recruiting pipeline.

 In past companies, I set up a simple REST API for candidates to submit their details which are then sent by email directly to the relevant hiring parties.
 It cuts down dramatically on the amount of noise coming into the hiring pipeline, and candidates have reported that they really enjoy and appreciate the fact that the filter is relevant, effective, and faster for them than filling out forms.